docker-hy/docker-hy.github.io/docs/part-2/section-3.md

 Submit the docker-compose.yml

+TIPS:
-*  TIP: When configuring the database, you might need to destroy the automatically created volumes.
+* When configuring the database, you might need to destroy the automatically created volumes.
 Use commands `docker volume prune`, `docker volume ls` and `docker volume rm` to remove unused volumes when testing.
 Make sure to remove containers that depend on them beforehand.
 * `restart: unless-stopped` can help if the Postgres takes a while to get ready

 ![Backend, frontend, redis and a database](/img/exercises/back-front-redis-and-database.png)